 Even after I became vegetarian, I turned this question over and over in my mind.
 I knew that I wanted to quit eating animal products but just couldn’t imagine making it work.
 I had even tried a vegan diet for a month, only to learn in the process that I wasn’t ready.

-The commitment to officially say “I’m vegan” was a decision I deliberated about for a long time.
+The commitment to officially say “I’m vegan” (after going vegetarian two years prior) was a decision I deliberated about for a long time.
 In the end, it took two full years before I completely cut out eggs, milk, butter, and cheese.
 But when the time was finally right, there was no question about it.

 Years later, now that this once extreme lifestyle now feels familiar, I have just enough perspective to wish I could go back and give my pre-vegan self (or someone else in my shoes) a few pointers.

 So whenever they give us the promised time machines and jetpacks and I get the chance to go back and talk to that guy, here’s how I’ll help him prepare: